mapcode-foundation/mapcode-ada/README.md

 `Get_Territory` returns the territory identifier of a territory code.
 An optional context helps to interpret ambiguous (abbreviated) alphacodes of subdivisions, such as "AL".
 If the territory code is not known or if several subdivisions match the specification (no context provided) it raises the exception `Unknown_Territory`.

+Note: The check for ambiguity is strict among subdivisions but does not apply to aliases.
+As a consequence, "TAM" corresponds to "MX-TAM" without error despite "RU-TAM is also an alias for "RU-TT".
+(Aliases are not ambiguous among them, but would it be the case then Get_Territory would return one of them without error).

 Attribute | Description
 --- | ---